Spending the Day in Downtown Lansing is Educational and Fun

 Where to Start on an Outing in Downtown Lansing – with Kids

-Ideas for Hanging out in Downtown Lansing
+Ideas for what to do in Downtown Lansing

 Lansing River Trail I was pleasantly shocked to realized that our river trail connects Greater Lansing.
 North to South, East to West, and all in-between.
 If you start downtown you can head in all four directions.
 A nice easy access place to start is the Brenke Fish Ladder and parking lot of Old Town.
 You’ll pass a big park kids love, bridges, River Town Adventures, and end up at Impression 5.
 This route is about a 2 mile walk in distance.